-I (Michael G Kern) am a certified pool operator (CPO), as such I have met the necessary training requirements, and have passed required tests to obtain this certification.
-I know what it takes to maintain healthy and safe pool water.
-I have 30 plus years of experience, and I have always continued to learn.
-I mention this because I know this pool maintenance article will be competing on Google with against those who have only a marketing agenda.
-I’m here to help!
+I (Michael G Kern) am a certified pool operator (CPO), as such have met the necessary training requirements, and passed the required tests to obtain this certification.
+With 30 plus years of experience, I know what it takes to maintain pool water in a health and safety kind of way.
+This pool maintenance 101 information comes from my personal experience and education, over a long career.

-My purpose for writing this guide is to assist all those who have bought a swimming pool from me and may feel a bit lost or overwhelmed with the whole upkeep aspect of owning a swimming pool.
-Now that I am selling 1000’s of above-ground swimming pools a year, I feel obligated to provide all you new members of the MGK Pools family with this information.
+My purpose for writing this pool maintenance guide is to assist all those who have bought a swimming pool from me.
+You may feel a bit lost with the upkeep aspect of owning a swimming pool.
+Now that I am selling so many swimming pools, I felt obligated to provide this guide.

 Pool Maintenace – Crystal Clear Safe Sparkling Bathing Water

 This thought is gross enough, but add to it the knowledge that everyone involuntarily urinates .15 to .33 ounces when entering a pool.
-Some will relieve themselves voluntarily, plus the percentage of fecal (poop) being brought in by people (kids don’t clean up as well).
+Some will relieve themselves voluntarily.
+Then there is the percentage of fecal (poop) being brought in by people (kids don’t clean up as well).
 You quickly see the need for diligent pool maintenance routines as well as frequent bathroom breaks for the young ones.

 I promise no more gross stuff, but I hope I have your attention.
-Pool maintenance is serious and requires a responsible pool operator no matter the pool type or size.
-The smaller the body of water the more important sanitation is.
+Pool maintenance is essential and requires a responsible pool operator no matter the pool type or size.
+The smaller the body of water the more critical sanitation is.

 You need to maintain balanced pool water chemistry with proper levels of sanitizer, keep your pool filter functioning well to remove dirt and contaminants and remove debris not caught by the pools circulation system via skimming and vacuuming.
 There are many ways to do each of these jobs, and lots of equipment to make the job easier.